chad4402/Scarlet-Grey/index.md

 ---
-title: Welcome to my blog
+# Welcome to my BUCKEYE blog
+Home of the 2025 College Football National Champions
 ---